 Learning To Listen

-Don’t miss out on the 2nd International Symposium on Bat Echolocation Research: Tools, Techniques, and Analysis at the Westward Look Wyndham Resort, but you can still access information about this unique, science-based special event.
+You’ve missed out on the 2nd International Symposium on Bat Echolocation Research: Tools, Techniques, and Analysis at the Westward Look Wyndham Resort, but you can still access information about this unique, science-based special event.

 2nd Symposium on

 Symposium Sessions and lodging provided at the Westward Look Wyndham Grand Resort and Spa, 245 East Ina Road, Tucson, Arizona 85704.
 This sprawling 130-acre Resort nestled in lush Sonoran Desert along the foothills of the Santa Catalina Mountains of Tucson is one of the best-kept lodging secrets in the city.
 A full range of guest accommodations including three on-site swimming pools, tennis courts, workout facility, and a well-appointed spa are tucked in amongst shaded pathways, connecting the hacienda-style guest rooms to a peaceful nature trail, stables, and a restaurant and bar overlooking the entire Tucson valley.
 And Westward Look was the perfect venue for “out the back door” evening bat-walks and other acoustic monitoring activities.
 During our week in residence, we documented a dozen species of bats and collected over 13,000 echolocation recordings while conducting active and passive monitoring efforts.
 Click here for a summary of the species recorded.